fluid-dev/hexo-fluid-docs/docs/en/guide/README.md

 ## About this Guide

-This guide is only for partial configuration instructions, **Not for the all configs**, For specific configuration requirements, please refer to the comments in the file `_config.yml` at the path of the theme.
+**This guide is only for partial configuration instructions, not for the all configs**, for specific configuration requirements, please refer to the comments in the file `_config.yml` at the path of the theme.
 For more help, Please write your questions at [issues](https://github.com/fluid-dev/hexo-theme-fluid/issues/new).

 :::tip
 About the config file in the guide: